Maid-Rites are a popular Midwestern loose meat sandwich. This is my version!

 1/2 beef bullion cube

 pepper (couple shakes)

+SO easy, right?!
 I always get my maid-rites with a squeeze of cold ketchup and some salty pickles.
 Perfection I tell you.
-Totally a crowd pleaser too – your kids/boyfriends will love this!!
+Totally a crowd pleaser too – your kids/boyfriends will love these.

 You should always get Maid-Rite’s crispy, shoestring fries with your sandwich, so I made my own version – crispy sweet potato fries!